NGamerHere/dynamic-JSON-host/README.md

  when the api is private, you can access the API routes at https://localhost:3000/api/your-username/routeName?key=key

-that private key was going to be send to the user after the creation of the api via email
+that key was going to be send to the user after the creation of the api via email if that API data was set to private

-## contributing
+## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License